mstockebrand/GABRA5_scRNAseq_Mm_P4_hpc/README.md

 | **10** | wt/mut | 4,644 | 262,851,819 | 56,600 | 3,850 | 12,308 | 3 |

 total of **13,093 wt cells**
+We continue with the total dataset and subset wt dataset from the final integrated, cell type-assigned datast for genotype-phenotypic characterization to be performed elsewhere.

 ## Analysis workflow